microsoft/onnxruntime/docs/Coding_Conventions_and_Standards.md

 * When adding a new class, disable copy/assignment/move until you have a proven need for these capabilities.
 If a need arises, enable copy/assignment/move selectively, and when doing so validate that the implementation of the class supports what is being enabled.
   * Use `ORT_DISALLOW_COPY_ASSIGNMENT_AND_MOVE` initially
   * See the other `ORT_DISALLOW_*` macros in <https://github.com/microsoft/onnxruntime/blob/master/include/onnxruntime/core/common/common.h>
-* `std::unique_ptr` is often used for delayed or optional construction of objects or members of classes.
-Use `std::optional` as appropriate to reduce the number of allocations.
+* Sometimes, `std::unique_ptr` might be considered for delayed or optional construction of objects or members of classes.
+Instead, use `std::optional` as appropriate to reduce the number of allocations.
 * Don't use `else` after `return`. see: [https://llvm.org/docs/CodingStandards.html#don-t-use-else-after-a-return](https://llvm.org/docs/CodingStandards.html#don-t-use-else-after-a-return)
 * Don't overuse `std::shared_ptr`.
 Use `std::shared_ptr` only if it's not clear when and where the object will be de-allocated.
 See also: [https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rf-shared_ptr](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rf-shared_ptr)
 * Avoid using the `long` type, which could be either 32 bits or 64 bits.